Scille/parsec-cloud/docs/development/how-to-write-sql-queries.md

 to be close to the methods using them (as you often go back and forth between the two).

-Components might expose methods to other components in order to access tables specific tables.
+Components might expose methods to other components in order to access specific tables.

 ## Naming convention